toutpt/angular-seed/README.md

+# This a fork

+Difference with the official seed:

+* Use angular.component
+* Wrap your javascript files in IIFE

+TODO:
+* use es6 with babel
+* use webpack
+* use angular materials
+* better build with webpack or gulp serve (I will try both)

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.